apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Refers to the mode bits used to set permissions on created files by default.</p>
+<p>defaultMode is optional: mode bits used to set permissions on created files by default.</p>
 <p>Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 Defaults to 0644.</p>